beyondeye/kotlin2dart/README.md

   ```
 - Once you have the AST of the code with syntax you want to support, you can analyze it to understand how
  to write a new k2dart rule to support it.
-- There is a kotlin script that automate generating the boilerplate code for a new rule, a test class for it and linking it in the
+- There is a kotlin script that automates generating the boilerplate code for a new rule, a test class for it and linking it in the
   [``K2DartRuleSetProvider.kt``](./ktlint-ruleset-k2dart/src/main/kotlin/com/pinterest/ktlint/ruleset/k2dart/K2DartRuleSetProvider.kt).
   It assumes that you already have a test kotlin code file, somewhere in the [``test_code``](./k2dart-executables/test_code) directory or subdirectory.
   To run it you need to have the kotlin CLI compiler installed in the [kotlinc](./kotlinc) directory.
 See [here](./kotlinc/installing_kotlinc.md) on